supa2/Automaton/The-encoder-machine.md

 The encoder state machine monitors a 2 pin (+GND) rotary encoder for changes.
 On every movement of the axis either an up or down connector is called.
 The encoder can be linked to a numeric range in which case the current value can be accessed via the state() method or referenced by a condition machine.
+The encoder machine is in many ways interchangeable with the analog machine.

 Developed for and tested with the [Sparkfun rotary encoder](https://www.sparkfun.com/products/9117).

 ![Rotary encoder](images/rotary-small.jpg)